CoryDAsana/developer-docs/source/includes/markdown/_25-app-components.html.md

 <img src="../images/example-modal-form.gif" />
 <br>
 <br>
-6. View the newly-generated Widget on your task.
+6. View the newly-generated widget on your task.
 You can begin editing [index.js](https://github.com/Asana/app-components-example-app/blob/main/index.js) to modify the contents of the widget.
 Note that you'll need to restart the local server and reload the page to see your changes.
 <br>
 <br>
 <img src="../images/example-widget.png" />
 <br>
 <br>
 That's it!
-At this point, feel free to keep exploring how changes in the server affects data in the task's Widget.
-Once you're ready to define an app, [click here to create your own app](/docs/configurations) with App Components.
+At this point, feel free to keep exploring how changes in the server affects data in the task's widget.
+Once you're ready to define an app, [click here to create your own app](/docs/configurations) with app components.

 <hr>

-### Example Rule Actions
+### Example rule actions

 <span class="beta-indicator">BETA</span> - For access, please see the [overview of app components](/docs/overview-of-app-components)

-To explore the capabilities of Rule Actions, see our [app-components-rule-action-example-app](https://github.com/Asana/app-components-rule-action-example-app) on GitHub.
-Follow the instructions outlined in the repository's `README.md` to get started.
+To explore the capabilities of rule actions, see our [app-components-rule-action-example-app](https://github.com/Asana/app-components-rule-action-example-app) on GitHub.
+Follow the instructions outlined in the repository's **README.md** to get started.

 <hr>